Safe-DS/DSL/docs/language/common/parameters.md

 - Name
 - Type
-- Kind (required vs. optional vs. variadic)
+- Optionality (required vs. optional)
 - Default value for optional parameters

 Let's look at these elements in turn.